crankyspock/rpi-pid-chamber/README.md

 ```
 python optimize.py 30 --cooling-pin 15 --heating-pin 13 --ambient-sensor <ambient-sensor-id-you-recorded> --chamber-sensor <chamber-sensor-id-you-recorded>
 ```
-When all is in order, log the output so you can examine the csv data in Excel.
+When all is in order, remember to log the output so you can examine the csv data in Excel.
 Use this script to optimise the P, I & D parameters.
 Play around...
 The ideal is that the system settles down with the TEC having a duty cycle around 20%.
 Small fluctuations around the target temperature are expected and can be addressed using the derivative gain - I do not bother as it is good enough as it is.
+I unfortunately forgot to log the cold-start of the chamber from around 12C a few days ago.
+In summary, it took around 90 mins to hit the target temperature, and then around another 90 mins to settle down - all the metal parts and a full vat had to be heated to the target temperature from the 30C interior air-space using 'gentle' PID parameters.
+Aggressive PID parameters will pump heat into the chamber and get you to temperature quickly, but the downside is a more unstable steady-state.
+Since the power draw of the chamber is relatively small, I prefer to use 'gentle' PID paramters to produce a smoother steady-state and then just leave the chamber running 24/7.

 When you have reasonable PID variables, update the *config.txt* configuration file with all your data.
 I use the *nano* editor - save the file with *CTRL-O* and exit with *CTRL-X*.
 ```